Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Introduction

-\item Lastly, in Sections~\ref{sec:regression} and \ref{sec:emp_bern}, we apply our vector-valued self-normalized concentration results to statistical tasks.
-In Section~\ref{sec:regression}, we create non-asymptotically valid confidence ellipsoids for estimating unknown slope parameters in online linear regression with sub-$\psi$ noise in observations.
+\item Lastly, in Section~\ref{sec:apps}, we apply our vector-valued self-normalized concentration results to statistical tasks.
+First, in Subsection~\ref{subsec:reg}, we create non-asymptotically valid confidence ellipsoids for estimating unknown slope parameters in online linear regression with sub-$\psi$ noise in observations.
 In particular, these results can be viewed as extending the confidence ellipsoids of \citet{abbasi2011improved}, which hold only in the sub-Gaussian setting.
-We further specialize these bounds to model estimation in vector autoregressive models (i.e.\ in the $\VAR{p}$ model), generalizing a result of \citet{bercu2008exponential}.
-In Section~\ref{sec:emp_bern}, we prove a multivariate, self-normalized empirical Bernstein inequality, generalizing a result of \citet{howard2021time} to $d$-dimensional space. \end{enumerate}
+In Subsection~\ref{subsec:emp_bern}, we prove a multivariate, self-normalized empirical Bernstein inequality, generalizing a result of \citet{howard2021time} to $d$-dimensional space.
+Lastly, in Appendix~\ref{app:var}, we specialize our regression bounds for the task of parameter estimation in vector autoregressive models (i.e.\ in the $\VAR{p}$ model). \end{enumerate}

 In sum, we provide time-uniform, self-normalized concentration inequalities for both scalar and vector-valued processes that hold under quite general noise conditions.
 Not only are these bounds of theoretical interest, but they are in fact applicable to common statistical tasks --- in particular those that can be framed in the online linear regression framework.